xuyaoxun/MuCodec/readme.md

 ## Note

 Please note that the open-sourced model was trained solely on the Million Song Dataset.
-Consequently, its performance on Chinese songs might not be as good as the model described in our paper.
-To achieve better results with Chinese songs, you can train the model with your own Chinese music dataset.
+Considering the quality issues of this dataset, the open-sourced model may not achieve the same performance as demonstrated in the demo.
+Unfortunately, due to copyright restrictions, we are unable to release the checkpoints trained on additional datasets.
+However, you can use your own dataset to further train the model and achieve better results.

 ## License